guidokessels/wh-underworlds/docs/cards/numberless-swarm.md

 ![Numberless Swarm](https://warhammerunderworlds.com/wp-content/uploads/sites/6/2018/02/153_ENG.png)

-Score this in the third end phase if there are five friendly fighters on the battledfield
+Score this in the third end phase if there are five friendly fighters on the battlefield

 Type: Objective